What is Child Support Intended to Cover?

 There is a detailed recitation of the methodology used to create these guidelines in Appendix IX to Court Rule 5:6A addressing Child Support and we practitioners will refer our clients often to the list included in the Appendix to help answer specific questions about individual expenses.
 Here are two easy-to-understand expenses and how they are addressed by the rule:

-Q: Are cleats to be paid for from Child Support?
+Q: Is hockey equipment to be paid for from Child Support?

 Q: Are everyday sneakers covered by Child Support?